erciitb/winteROS-project-2025/README.md

 As we noticed earlier, we can move the joint angles of the robotic arm in RViz using the `joint_state_publisher_gui` but this has no impact on the simulation.
 To move the arm in the simulation first we have to turn off the `joint_state_publisher_gui` in the `spawn_robot.launch.py`, it means the small GUI won't open anymore using this launch file.

-The next step is to forward `joint_states` from Gazebo to ROS, this we can set up in the config file of `gz_bridge` as we did previously with the mobile robots too:
+The next step is to forward `joint_states` from Gazebo to ROS, this we can set up in the config file of `gz_bridge.yaml` as we did previously with the mobile robots too:

 ```yaml
 - ros_topic_name: "joint_states"